royzen01/Active_Directory_Lab/README.md

 ### Creating the VM

 - Created a VM and selected `Other Windows 64 (64-bit)` as the version.
 I also gave it the appropriate amount of resources.
-This can very depending on the host computer's resources.
+This can vary depending on the host computer's resources.

 ![VBox 1](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/b1fd40ce-5af1-4c9b-a8d9-752c8f7fe450)